planetfederal/workshops/workshops/geoserver/doc/source/data/shapefile.rst

       Layer Preview page

    .. note:: Lists in GeoServer are paged at 25 items at a time.
 If you can't find the layer, you may need to click the :guilabel:`[2]` or :guilabel:`[>]` buttons.
-Alternately, type "earth" in the search box at the top.
+Alternately, type "earth" in the search box at the top to narrow the list.

 #.
 A new tab in your browser will open up, showing your layer inside an OpenLayers application.
 You can use your mouse to zoom and pan, and can also click the features in the window to display attribute information.